 Now that we’ve discussed the merits of visiting Seville when trying to figure out where to go in Andalucía, it’s time to move onto another incredibly popular destination in the Southern Spanish region: Granada.

-Granada is famous as being home to the Alhambra, one of the most visited attractions in all of Spain — welcoming well over 2 million people each year.
-However, the city has a lot more to offer than just that one monument which makes choosing between it, Seville or Cordoba a difficult task.
+Granada is famous for being home to the Alhambra, one of the most visited attractions in all of Spain — welcoming well over 2 million people each year.
+However, the city has a lot more to offer than just that one monument which makes choosing between it, Seville and Cordoba a difficult task.

-Because of all of the above reasons, there are frequent bus and train connections to and from Granada to most major Spanish cities in the area.
-It is easy to reach Granada by bus or train from cities like Seville or Málaga, where there are numerous connections every day and it is even possible to visit Granada as a day trip from these cities.
+Because of all of the above reasons, there are frequent bus connections to and from Granada to most major Spanish cities in the area.
+It is easy to get from Granada to Seville or Málaga via bus, where there are numerous connections every day and it is even possible to visit Granada as a day trip from these cities.
+You can view schedules here.

-It is also possible to get to Granada from most other major destinations in Andalucía and the neighbouring Murcia region, making Granada very easily accessible if you’re travelling by bus or train.
+It is also possible to get to Granada from most other major destinations in Andalucía and the neighbouring Murcia region, making Granada very easily accessible if you’re travelling by public transportation.

 Things to do in Granada